More than 12 charged in connection with drug trafficking operation

-CHICAGO (WLS) --A federal drug trafficking investigation in Little Village and West Garfield Park lead to charges filed against more than 12 people, officials announced Thursday.
+CHICAGO (WLS) --A federal drug trafficking investigation in Little Village and West Garfield Park led to charges filed against more than 12 people, officials announced Thursday.

 According to officials, investigators seized heroin, fentanyl, MDMA, cocaine, 12 illegal firearms and approximately $60,000 in cash.